johnjago/johnjago.com/src/blog/content/projects.md

 draft: false
 ---

-## Notable
+## Featured

 [Goupfile](https://goupfile.com/) – file sharing with support for multiple files under a single URL, easy to remember URLs that don't have ambiguous characters, and QR codes for transfer to and from mobile devices.

+[Blognow](https://github.com/johnjago/blognow) – zero config static site generator for blogs, like Hugo but with a lot less configuration.

 [Stripped YouTube](https://addons.mozilla.org/en-US/firefox/addon/stripped-youtube/) – Firefox add-on that removes distractions on YouTube.

-[undo.studio](https://undo.studio/) – type design and software products.

 [Timeless](https://github.com/johnjago/timeless) – the Hugo theme used by this blog.
 It emphasizes readability and good typography.

-[Blognow](https://github.com/johnjago/blognow) – zero config static site generator for blogs, like Hugo but with a lot less configuration.

-## Not quite ready

-*These are in development.*

-[up](https://github.com/goupfile/up) – command line tool for uploading files to various file sharing services.

-[Flowstash](http://flowstash.com/) – a twist on issue tracking tools that turns GitHub or GitLab issues into an open canvas.
+[undo.studio](https://undo.studio/) – type design and software products.

 ## Active

-*Things that are deployed, published, or otherwise finished.*
+*These projects are deployed, published, or otherwise finished.*

 [Faview](https://faview.johnjago.com) – see how an image looks as a favicon in the browser tab.